mcastorena0316/final-capstone/README.md

 On illnest, you can track a specific illness you have, whether is chronic or is a recent affliction, it can be measure here.

-On the Login page, you write your username and password for login.
+On the Login page, you write your username and password.
 If you are not registered, you can go to Signup and fill the form with your data.

 <div align="center"><img src="public/login1.png" alt="login"></div>
 <div align="center"><img src="public/signup.png" alt="signup"></div>